runonbitcoin/walleteering/guide/03-owner.md

 # Chapter 3.
 Implementing Owner

 You may wonder how a wallet could be expected to manage items as diverse as tickets, social media posts, game items, digital pets, votes, rewards points, and more, each with their own challenges and user interfaces.
 Here's the good news: you won't have to!
 Run was built to cleanly separate the responsibilities of the wallet, Run, and apps.
+Broadly speaking:

 | Run | Wallet | App |
 | --- | ------ | --- |